Treadmill mats can be a lifesaver if you want to get a treadmill in your apartment.

 Sure it is minimalist but it will save you a lot of money on a full sized mat, if you only plan on using this exclusively for your treadmill then it is a great solution.

-If you want to be able to use it for other low noise exercise machines such as a quiet rowing machine or quiet exercise bike then a full-sized mat would be a better choice (these may still work for some other exercise machines depending on how they are set up).
+If you want to be able to use it for other low noise exercise machines such as a quiet rowing machine, quiet exercise bike or elliptical then a full-sized mat would be a better choice (these may still work for some other exercise machines depending on how they are set up).

 The non-slip mat is made up of squares which measure 3.9” X 3.9” X 0.5” (10cm x 10cm x 1.3cm).